 Receiving God’s Free Gift

-- Admit your need to be redeemed in the first place.
-Realize that you–like everyone else–are a sinner, and none of us have done enough good deeds to make up for sin.
+- Admit the you are a sinner and an object of God’s wrath, needing to be redeemed in the first place.
+None of us have done enough good deeds to make up for sin.

-- Believe the good news of the Gospel: Jesus Christ paid sin’s penalty for you and purified you of that sin.
-Believe that Jesus is the Son of God who has also risen from the dead–bringing you along with Him in His victory over death.
+- Believe the good news of the Gospel: Jesus Christ the Son of God had to suffer the wrath, justice and judgment of God for our sins.
+He paid the penalty for your sins.
+Believe that Jesus is the Son of God who has also risen from the dead–bringing you along with Him in victory over both sin and death.

 - Repent of your sins—turn away from them and from living a sinful lifestyle.